TediusTimmy/Backwards/README.md

 * float FromChar (string)  # return the ASCII code of the only character of the string (the string must have only one character)
 * value GetIndex (array; float)  # retrieve index float from array
 * array GetKeys (dictionary)  # return an array of keys into a dictionary
+* float GetRoundMode () # returns a numeric representation of the current rounding mode
 * value GetValue (dictionary; value)  # retrieve the value with key value from the dictionary, die if value is not present (no forgiveness)
 * float Hypot (float; float)  # hypotenuse function : Sqrt(xx + yy) with (I hope) hardening for underflow
 * string Info (string)  # log an informational string, returns its argument